soriesesay1/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, and exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were intentionally deployed and made available to the internet.
+The Virtual Machines' Network Security Groups and built-in firewalls were configured with unfettered access, and all other resources were deployed using public endpoints accessible via the Internet, therefore Private Endpoints were not used.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic except my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups had been improved by reducing(Blocked) ALL traffic except connections from my admin workstation, whereas all other resources were shielded by built-in firewalls and Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![image](https://github.com/soriesesay1/Azure-SOC/assets/154941302/cf067c0f-8a8c-40dd-b006-607cfb474781)